zmcartor/homestead-guide/source/glossary.rst

       A website that allows easy searching and extraction of data from the blockchain.

    geth
-      Ethereum client implemented in the Golang programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Golang programming language, based on the protocol as defined in the Expanse Yellow Paper.

    eth
-      Ethereum client implemented in the C++ programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the C++ programming language, based on the protocol as defined in the Expanse Yellow Paper.

    ethereumjs
-      Ethereum client implemented in the Javascript/Node programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Javascript/Node programming language, based on the protocol as defined in the Expanse Yellow Paper.

    pyethereum
-      Ethereum client implemented in the Python programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Python programming language, based on the protocol as defined in the Expanse Yellow Paper.

    ethereumj
-      Ethereum client implemented in the Java programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Java programming language, based on the protocol as defined in the Expanse Yellow Paper.

    ethereumh
-      Ethereum client implemented in the Haskell programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Haskell programming language, based on the protocol as defined in the Expanse Yellow Paper.

    parity
-      Ethereum client implemented in the Rust programming language, based on the protocol as defined in the Ethereum Yellow Paper.
+      Expanse client implemented in the Rust programming language, based on the protocol as defined in the Expanse Yellow Paper.

    difficulty
       In very general terms, the amount of effort required to mine a new block.
-With the launch of Homestead, the `difficulty adjustment algorithm will change <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.mediawiki>`_.
+With the launch of Homestead, the `difficulty adjustment algorithm will change <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-2.mediawiki>`_.

    account
-      Accounts are a central part of the Ethereum network and are an essential part of any transaction or contract.
-In Ethereum, there are two types of accounts: Externally Owned accounts (EOA) and Contract accounts.
+      Accounts are a central part of the Expanse network and are an essential part of any transaction or contract.
+In Expanse, there are two types of accounts: Externally Owned accounts (EOA) and Contract accounts.

    HLL (obsolete)
       Acronym for Higher Level Language, which is what Serpent and Solidity are.
-HLL is what early Ðapp developers called Ethereum programming languages that did not touch the low level elements.
+HLL is what early Ðapp developers called Expanse programming languages that did not touch the low level elements.
 This phrase has been phased out.

    CLL (obsolete)
       Acronym for C Like Language, which Mutan was.
 This acronym has been phased out.

    ES1, ES2, and ES3 (obsolete)
-      "Ethereum Script" versions 1,2 and 3.
-There were early versions of what would become the Ethereum Virtual Machine (EVM).
+      "Expanse Script" versions 1,2 and 3.
+There were early versions of what would become the Expanse Virtual Machine (EVM).

    log event
       Contracts are triggered by transactions executed as part of the block verification.
 If conceived of as a function call, contract execution is asynchronous, and therefore they have no return value.
 Instead contracts communicate to the outside world with log events.
 The log events are part of the transaction receipt which is produced when the transaction is executed.
       The receipts are stored in the receipt trie, the integrity of which is guaranteed by the fact that the current root of the receipt trie is part of the block header alongside the roots of state and state-trie.
-In a broad sense from the external perspective receipts are part of the Ethereum system state except that they are not readable contracts internally.
+In a broad sense from the external perspective receipts are part of the Expanse system state except that they are not readable contracts internally.

    .. hardware wallet
    .. brain wallet